parroit/mod-alchemy-persistor/README.md

-# MongoDB Persistor
+# Alchemy Persistor

-This module allows data to be saved, retrieved, searched for, and deleted in a MongoDB instance.
-MongoDB is a great match for persisting vert.x data since it natively handles JSON (BSON) documents.
-To use this module you must have a MongoDB instance running on your network.
+This module allows data to be saved, retrieved, searched for, and deleted in a Sql Alchemy managed database.

-This is a worker module and must be started as a worker verticle.

 ## Dependencies